- College Life

 UCAS Code: L700

 Offers are normally conditional upon candidates’ performance at A2 or equivalent.
-Our standard, minimum conditional offer is A*AA at A2 (excluding General Studies and Critical Thinking).
+Our standard, minimum conditional offer at A-Level is A*AA at A2 (excluding General Studies and Critical Thinking).

 Those invited for interview will have two interviews: one with the Tutor for the subject application and one with the Director of Studies in Geography.
 The aim of these interviews, each of which lasts for no more than 30 minutes, is to find out from you at first hand about your motivation and aptitude for the course you have chosen.
 We conduct our interviews in a friendly and informal manner, and you should not feel daunted by the prospect of them.
 Although we will naturally want to discuss some technical and subject-related questions with you, no special preparation is necessary or indeed desirable.